rex-mack/Mandelbrot-Set/README.md

 Mandelbrot Set Project
 ======================
-Hello this is Rex.
+Hello my name is Rex.
-I origonally created this as a final project for school, but ever since I made it I have wanted to improve it.
+Origonally, this project was for a freshman level final project, but I have always wanted to improve it.

+## What it does
+Prints a PPM image of the mandelbrot set.

 ## Use
 Compile using: